Category: Speech preparation

 Public speaking is an activity that may see things wrong.
 Let’s recall Murphy’s Law: „Whatever can go wrong, will go wrong.“ Some time ago, I made a related poll on my website, the results of which I’ll present both in the present and the following post.
 This post will highlight 33 main presentation skills you should know and use in

-An impromptu speech is a something most people are afraid of even more than public speaking.
+An impromptu speech is something most people are afraid of even more than public speaking.
 There’s hardly any time to prepare, and, sometimes, this speech must be longer than just a few minutes.
 So, what is an impromptu speech?
-An impromptu speech is a speech which given without any thorough preparation.
+An impromptu speech is a speech which is given without any thorough preparation.
 It is five- to eight-minute speech with a

 Story #1: A few years ago, in July, one student organisation invited me to do public speaking training.
 Speech preparation means many things, but, first off, calling the organiser and discussing things, which I did.
 The organiser promised that the room was perfectly suitable for 20 people, that the video projector and the screen were also there.
 A dream come